Dear Valued Customers,

 Before making a reservation please be sure to read our booking terms and conditions, to prevent any unnecessary issues when making a reservation.

-If you would like to apply for a position, simply email us a CV and a short cover letter to [email protected]
+We are currently interested in having a full time kitchen porter join our team, if interested simply email us a CV and a short cover letter to [email protected]

 Three Michelin-Starred Sushi Restaurant The Araki Is Opening At Hong Kong’s House 1881 In Tsim Sha Tsui – Read More